 Graham flour.
 This is a type of whole wheat flour.

 High-gluten or high-protein flour

 Hydrolyzed vegetable protein

-Malt (a sprouted grain, which may be wheat)
+Malt.
+This is a sprouted grain, which may be wheat.

 Modified food starch, modified starch, wheat starch, gelatinized starch